-- RAMCloud can support memory utilizations up to 80-90% without significant impact on write throughput. - The two-level approach to cleaning improves write throughput by as much as 6x, compared to the one-level approach. - The log-structured approach to memory management allows significantly higher memory utilization than traditional memory allocators.
+- RAMCloud can support memory utilizations of 80% or higher without significant impact on write throughput. - The two-level approach to cleaning improves write throughput by as much as 6x at high memory utilization. - The log-structured approach to memory management allows significantly higher memory utilization than traditional memory allocators.